tanishqpatil2004/AI-INTERN/README.md

 * Python 3.8+ installed.
 * Access to a terminal or command prompt.
 * All 7 dataset CSV files provided in the case study brief.
-* (Optional) Jupyter Notebook environment to run the EDA.
+* Jupyter Notebook environment to run the EDA.

 ### 4.2.
 Setup